ConnorUnwin/DPD-Hack-Day-2019/README.md

 }
 ```
 # Web Interface
 Additonal code was written to the checkAnswers function, to make the game interactive.
-This can all be view within [main.js](https://github.com/ConnorUnwin/DPD-Hack-Day-2019/blob/master/js/main.js)
+This can all be viewed within [main.js](https://github.com/ConnorUnwin/DPD-Hack-Day-2019/blob/master/js/main.js)
 ![](./images/Web-Based-Interface.png)

 # Winning